OfficeStack/OpenSkedge/README.md

 Copyright &copy; 2012-2013 Max Fierke

+# Deployment on a Local, VPS, Cloud, or Dedicated host
-# Requirements
+## Requirements
-1. Nginx, Apache, or another web server on *nix/BSD.
-May work on Windows and Mac,
+1. Nginx, Apache, or another web server on *nix/BSD with rewrite functionality.
+May work on Windows and Mac, but has not been tested and is not supported.
+    * Nginx users, see [this wiki article](https://github.com/maxfierke/OpenSkedge/wiki/Setting-up-on-Nginx-with-PHP-FPM-on-Linux) for setup.
+    * Apache users, point your document root to web/.
+The .htaccess should take care of everything.
 2. PHP 5.3.10+ (haven't tested on 5.4 but it should work fine)
 3. PDO-supported database.
 MySQL/MariaDB suggested.
 4.  (optional) Memcached and PHP memcache extension.

-# Deployment on a Local, VPS, Cloud, or Dedicated host
 ## Installation

 0. Run `php app/check.php` and resolve any errors before doing ANYTHING else.